 - Letters, up to two pages in length, supporting the nomination, from up to five others familiar with the contributions of the nominee.
 These support letters should describe in specific terms how the nominee meets the award criteria.

 Nominations should be sent by e-mail to the ISEE Secretariat with "Goldsmith Award Nomination" appearing in the subject line.
-The deadline for submitting nominations for the 2014 John Goldsmith Award is April 30, 2014.
+The deadline for submitting nominations for the 2015 John Goldsmith Award will be announced in early 2015.

 Send nominations to: